 - Master prolific quality output (P.Q.O.)

 Number 3: (CREATE AN URGENCY)

-- Were this blog, on the other hand, for a Client of ours, there’s no doubt it would be done by the deadline.
+- Were this blog–on the other hand–for a Client of ours, there’s no doubt it would be done by the deadline.
 So then that begs the question of whether or not we’ve created the right sense of urgency.
-We’ve created a deadline (blog post every Monday), so there must be something we can do to instil an even deeper sense of urgency by attributing to it responsibility, accountability, and leadership.
+We’ve created a deadline (blog post every week), so there must be something we can do to instil in it an even deeper sense of urgency by attributing to it some: responsibility, accountability, and leadership.

 - Write down next to your deadline why it must be done by then, and why it is important.
 (E.g. hundreds of readers count on me, I made a vow to sit my ass down and write, if I miss this what else will I miss? et cetera, et cetera).

 Realizing that your personality, becomes your personal reality, means you’re that much closer at turning or furthering your art into marketable skills.